Chondracanthus exasperatus

 Chondracanthus exasperatus, commonly called Turkish towel, is a species of seaweed in the family Gigartinaceae.
 The specific epithet exasperatus (lit. 'roughened') refers to the bumpy texture of the blades (leaf-like structures).
-This texture also leads to the common name which evokes the luxurious feel of a towel from a Turkish bath.
+This texture also leads to the common name which evokes the luxurious feel of a towel from a Turkish bathhouse.
 The rough, papillae-strewn blade surface even makes it difficult to measure the temperature using infrared thermometers.

 Description

 It is a perennial species.
 Like many species in Gigartinaceae, the appearance of C. exasperatus can vary depending upon grown conditions.
 It can be confused with Chondracanthus spinosus and Gigartina binghamiae, and it might take RFLP analysis to be sure of the species.
 In addition, the names of the species in the genera Gigartina and Chondracanthus have been adjusted several times since 1961.
 It is also similar to Mastocarpus species, known as Turkish washcloths, but is smaller, with branched blades.
 The leaf margins of the blades are smooth in cooler water and then become toothed and jagged as the temperature increases.
 In more exposed areas, the blades are thicker.
 Increased water velocity will cause the blades to change shape.
 The color of the thallus is greenish when exposed to ultraviolet light, but when it grows in deeper water it is darker red to purple.
 Though it prefers lower water temperatures it can grow at 25 °C, but ends up dark red to black in color and having flat or cylindrical branch clusters.

 As originally described, C. exasperatus has a leafy stipe, with large 2-3 ft long leathery-membranaceous blades that are lanceolate and simple.
 The blade, and the majority of the thallus, is purplish-red.
 Blade margins are thick, with rounded teeth, and appendiculate.
 The thallus has simple, ramenta-like spiny projections (papillae) thickly strewn on both sides.
 Coccoid pedicels are in marginal spines emerging from the thallus.

 C. exasperatus grows the fastest in the summer and slowest near the winter solstice.
 Thalli have a moisture content of about 81.4% and protein content of 1.59-1.97%.